evhub/coconut/DOCS.md

 ### `makedata`

+**makedata**(_data\_type_, *_args_)

 Coconut provides the `makedata` function to construct a container given the desired type and contents.
-This is particularly useful when writing alternative constructors for [`data`](#data) types by overwriting `__new__`, since it allows direct access to the base constructor of the data type created with the Coconut `data` statement. `makedata` takes the data type to construct as the first argument, and the objects to put in that container as the rest of the arguments.
+This is particularly useful when writing alternative constructors for [`data`](#data) types by overwriting `__new__`, since it allows direct access to the base constructor of the data type created with the Coconut `data` statement.

+`makedata` takes the data type to construct as the first argument, and the objects to put in that container as the rest of the arguments.

+Additionally, `makedata` can also be called with non-`data` type as the first argument, in which case it will do its best to construct the given type of object with the given arguments.
+This functionality is used internally by `fmap`.

 **DEPRECATED:** Coconut also has a `datamaker` built-in, which partially applies `makedata`; `datamaker` is defined as:
 ```coconut